 This joint tutorial will cover both the basics of diffusion MRI and functional MRI.
 For diffusion MRI, the basics of processing data from MRI acquisitions to computing diffusion tensors and tracking the structural connectome will be covered.
 For functional MRI, the basics of what aspect of brain function fMRI measures to considerations for preprocessing fMRI data will be presented.

 This tutorial will cover best practices for managing research code with the ultimate goal of sharing it.
 Aspects of Git and GitHub, including version control, branching, collaborations, etc. will be covered.
-Additionally, new guidelines to help researchers assess how open and sharable their code is will be presented.

 Using a workflow management tool to run your research analyses can make it much easier to remember what you've done with your data, make small adjustments, and describe your analyses to others in a reproducible way.
 In this tutorial, you'll learn about what a workflow management tool is, why you might want to use one, and how to write your analyses as workflows.
 As an example, we'll go over SnakeBIDS, a Western-grown workflow management tool for handling BIDS-formatted neuroimaging data.